-The unheard mix will appear on the expanded October re-release of Led Zeppelin IV The lawsuit seeks a writing credit and a share in future "Stairway To Heaven" royalties, from sales of the Led Zeppelin IV reissue.
+The lawsuit seeks a writing credit and a share in future "Stairway To Heaven" royalties, from sales of the Led Zeppelin IV reissue.
 The track, subsequently released as a single, is believed to have earned $550m in royalties so far.

 Andy Johns, the engineer on the album, who died last year, had said that the LA mixes proved unsatisfactory.
 “It all sounded great at Sunset but the only mix that got used was When The Levee Breaks.
 We did this playback at Olympic Studios in London…the first song goes by and it doesn't sound very good at all.
 Jimmy and I are sitting on the floor with heads in our hands going 'What the hell is this?'
 Then we played the next one and the next one… and it all sounded 'orrible.”

 As well as containing alternative version of classic Zeppelin tracks including "Rock And Roll", "Black Dog" and "When The Levee Breaks", the re-release includes unheard mixes of "Misty Mountain Hop" and "Four Sticks" and a version of "Going To California" heavy with guitar and mandolin.

 The untitled studio album, referred to as Led Zeppelin IV, became a rock landmark, selling 37 million copies.